mattparker/lamplighthelp/source/134 Publishing Module.md

 You choose what records and information to publish, so you are in full control of your data.

-Your system administrator will need to setup the module before it can be used: [section 134](/help/index/p/134) explains how to do this.
+### Setup

+Lamplight is very cautious with your data.
+You will need to opt-in to all features explicitly after enabling the module; by default everything is 'off' and no data will be allowed in or out.

 ### Widgets